 When you travel from Shimla to Kaza or Spiti via Kinnaur, you traverse the route along Hindustan – Tibet Highway or commonly known NH-05 (previously known as NH-22).
 The Hindustan Tibet Road is also known as the world’s most treacherous roads and when you travel on it, you will get to understand the reason why.

-This road to Spiti Valley runs through some of the beautiful places well known as Shimla, Narkanda, Kufri, Kinnaur, Tabo etc. Well, the words are short to explain the entire experience.
-But I can share the road conditions for all those who are planning a trip to Spiti Valley in this article.
+This road to Spiti Valley runs through some of the beautiful places well known as Shimla, Narkanda, Kufri, Kinnaur, Tabo, etc. Well, the words are short to explain the entire experience.
+But in this article, I can share the road conditions for everyone who is planning a trip to Spiti Valley.
 For everyone else, this article may also act as a reference for the entire route between Delhi to Shimla to Kaza, Spiti Valley via Kinnaur.

 Here is the general breakdown of major sections of Hindustan – Tibet Road or road to Spiti Valley.
 Delhi to Shimla remains open all around the year.
 Then further as you move from Shimla towards Narkanda, the road might close at Kurfi and Narkanda in winters due to heavy snowfall.